Technical Note 197

 Summary

-Automated counting and viability determination of cell samples using the CellDrop FL removes subjectivity from the process, speeds up the workflow and enables customizable reporting and data archiving.
+Automated counting and viability determination of cell samples using the CellDrop FLi removes subjectivity from the process, speeds up the workflow and enables customizable reporting and data archiving.
 Labs can adopt standardized methodologies that are robust against user-to-user errors and improve accuracy and reproducibility of cell counting.

 Brightfield measurements using Trypan Blue are excellent for rapid reporting of cell count and viability of cell samples with minimal debris.
 However, the dye is subject to limitations in the ability to distinguish cells from background or debris.
 Dual fluorescence measurements using AO/PI enable the specific identification of live and dead cells in the presence of large numbers of non-nucleated cells and cellular debris, removing the subjectivity associated with colorimetric dyes.
 AO/PI is the recommended method for these common sample types: